rliu7926/bcc-pdac-pd1-blockade/README.md

 22: "Lab notebook" -- full analysis of all data

-23: CellChat analysis of both datasets
+23: CellChat analysis of BCC and PDAC datasets

+24: Machine learning on BCC, melanoma, and PDAC datasets (Python notebook)

 98: Old figures and graphics (not used in paper)